 Your rights and obligations

-If you're a leaseholder who's acquired your lease either through Right to Buy or through purchase from an existing leaseholder, read the information below.
+If you're a leaseholder and acquired your lease either through Right to Buy or through purchase from an existing leaseholder, these are your rights and obligations:

 When you sign your lease, you agree to: